 Never fear, these are all superlatives.
 For eight or more months of the year, Calgary is dry, sunny sunny sunny, and an excellent climate to live in.
 For the other four, most of it is dry, usually with not much snow (because it’s so dry), and relatively mild for winter.
-Sometimes even downright hot, depending on the Chinook.
-(20ºC on the 20th of December?
-It has happened.)
+Admittedly, we can get chilly snaps, but they are usually followed by a natural phenomenon known as a Chinook.
+Sometimes it can turn downright balmy depending on the Chinook.
+20ºC on the 20th of December?
+It has happened.

-This year, winter struck the day after Hallowe’en.
-Full on winter that hasn’t let up.
-Temperatures plummeted well below OºC and we got a good blanket of snow, everywhere.
-While winter solstice doesn’t happen for another six weeks or so, the studs are now on.
+In 2017, winter struck the day after Hallowe’en.
+Temperatures plummeted well below 0ºC and we had a good blanket of snow, everywhere.
+While winter solstice wasn’t set to happen for another six weeks or so, the studs went on.

 How we roll

 We keep on riding through the winter.
-Sometimes we walk.
-Occasionally we grab a ride on the train.
-The first fall we moved back to Calgary, my husband made a commuting rule about snowfall and taking transit instead; he applied the rule one morning and slipped and fell on his way to the bus stop, breaking his wrist.
+Sometimes we opt to walk.
+The first fall we moved back to Calgary, my husband made a snowfall-related commuting rule about taking transit when it snowed; he applied the rule one morning and slipped and fell on his way to the bus stop, breaking his wrist.
 He no longer has a rule about snowfall (or it is a much higher threshold now).

 I haven’t really had much reason to “commute” in the traditional sense since we moved back to Calgary.
 In Vancouver, I had been a committed any-and-all weather bike commuter; upon arriving back in Calgary I had a newborn baby and no paid work to get to every day.
-Fast forward to 2017 and I have two kids, one of whom is now in full day school that is a long enough distance away that biking is the preferred mode of transportation and I still don’t have paid work (unless you count the pennies I make blogging).
+Starting in 2017 one of my two kids commenced full time school located a long enough distance away that biking is the preferred mode of transportation.
 We commute to school, mostly by bike.

 It is now month three of school and my eldest has never had a ride to school… in the traditional sense of the expression “ride”.
 She has ridden herself to school and has been a passenger catching a ride on the back on my husband’s longtail cargo bike.
 But, she has not set foot in a car or bus to get to school.
 She has ridden, been a passenger in our bakfiets, or walked home for all but three occasions (when we needed to keep moving westward after school and biking didn’t work logistically-speaking because of bedtime).